TadiT7/treble_experimentations_wiki/Nokia-1.md

 Bugs that automatically fixed in newer Android or Vendor builds:
 - The RIL works fine again in any Android.
 Except some quirks like in known bugs.
 (Vendor)
-- MediaTek's DocumentsUI overlay (/vendor/overlay) will not hide the Files app anymore.
+- MediaTek's DocumentsUI overlay (/vendor/overlay) break Files app anymore.
 ## Build since 00WW_1_33A and up (Android 8.1)

 | Component                 | Is it working?                                                                                          |